CardinalPath/gas/README.md

 It will know the right one to use for each case and all other domains pushed to `_setDomainName` will be used to discover links between the sites.
 The nice side effect is that you can have the same snippet for both websites.

+Note that calling `_setDomainName` multiple times is not supported by _gaq.

 ### Multi-Account Tracking